Google +1

 When I got home I emailed British Airways about my terrible experience and wondered why my aisle seat that had been reserved for months was given to somebody else who didn't bother to plan ahead so the family could sit together.

 My first email was ignored.
 So I emailed again.
 I finally got a rather snarky response thanking me for all my emails and offering me a paltry voucher to use on another British Airways flight.
-It was useless, because I had no plans to fly on British Airways within the designated 12 months period.
+It was useless, because I had no plans to fly on British Airways within the designated 12-month period.
 I now do my best to avoid British Airways and Heathrow Airport in London.

 I have been single for many years.
 I also travel a lot.
 So I have experienced all forms of travel -related discrimination.
 I realize that the discrimination I have experienced is far less than the discrimination faced by ethnic and religious minorities in this country.
 But it is discrimination nonetheless, and it is perfectly legal.
 My property tax dollars help support local schools despite the fact I have no children in school.
 The argument is that having an educated population benefits all of society.
 That's great, but sometimes I feel that we singles are taken for granted.